jacob-hitchcock/prompty/README.md

 ## Our Solution

 Our solution is a platform that helps immigrant families connect and preserve their traditions and culture.
-Lingua provides containers and prompts of ideas for what you can share so you and your family can grow your connections.
+Prompty provides containers and prompts of ideas for what you can share so you and your family can grow your connections.
 With our platform, families can easily share their memories, recipes, songs, and more.
 They can even store family photos and videos in one convenient location.
 Our platform is designed to be intuitive and easy to use, even for those who are not tech-savvy.

 ## Project Members